"I think every interaction I have, there's something I walk away going, 'Oh my God, I sound like a jerk.' It's constantly happening.": Tim Robinson

 "I Think You Should Leave" premiered on Netflix in 2019, featuring material SNL deemed too weird for mainstream television.
 The show became a cult phenomenon, winning three Emmy Awards and spawning countless memes.

-The psychology behind the sketches reveals Tim's Type 4 fixation on authenticity versus performance.
+The psychology behind the sketches reveals Tim's Type 4 fixation on the gap between performed identity and who someone actually is.

 "The themes are always quite similar," Tim explained.
 "People not wanting to be publicly embarrassed but also not wanting to admit that they've made a small mistake, and then taking it so far that it becomes a much bigger problem for them.
 As long as they can win on the small one, or at least in their mind win on the small one."